abhijeetkalsi/drupal-docker/README.md

 The power mechanism to move database configuration as part of your Code Build

 To extract all configuration from your working Drupal instance in your folder inside the working directory.
 Let say "./config/sync".
-Do not forget to add configuration YMLs in your repository
+Do not forget to add configuration YMLs in your repository.

 `vendor/bin/drush config-export`
 or
 `vendor/bin/drush --uri=https://lifepointspanel.com cex`